-You can get your MC number quickly, but you can't operate until you receive your official operating authority.
-It generally takes 3-4 weeks, assuming all your paperwork is in order and filed in a timely manner.
+You can get your MC Number quickly, but you can't operate until you receive your official Operating Authority.
+That generally takes 3-4 weeks, assuming all your paperwork is in order and filed in a timely manner.
 Here is how it happens:

-- 1. The FMCSA issues your MC number - 2.
-Your MC number is published in the FMCSA register - 3.
-The 14-day protest period starts when your MC number is published - 4.
-File insurance (from your insurance company) and BOC-3 (you or compliance provider) - 5.
-Receive your operating authority after the protest period ends and all fillings are made - 6.
-Start planning for your New Entrant DOT Audit
+- 1. FMCSA issues your MC Number. - 2.
+MC Number is published in the FMCSA Register. - 3.
+14-Day Protest Period starts when MC Number is published. - 4.
+File Insurance (from your insurance company) and BOC-3 (you or compliance provider). - 5.
+Receive Operating Authority after Protest Period ends and all filings are made. - 6.
+Compliance requirements.
+Start planning for your New Entrant DOT Audit.

-Statistically, the fourteenth day of the 14-day protest period is the soonest and best day to purchase your insurance.
+Statistically the 14th day of the "14-Day Protest Period" is the soonest and best day to purchase your insurance.
 Any earlier and you may be paying for insurance you are not able to use because you are not operational.
-You could be active on the twenty-first day, which provides that 7-day period to bind your insurance coverage.
+You could be active on the 21st day which provides that 7-day period to bind your insurance coverage.

-The FMCSA will conduct a safety audit of a new entrant carrier within the first 12 months of operation to determine if the carrier is exercising basic safety management controls.
-If the new entrant passes the audit, he/she retains the new entrant registration while remaining subject to the new entrant safety monitoring system until the end of the 18-month period and is granted permanent registration if he/she successfully completes the monitoring period.
+The FMCSA will conduct a safety audit of a new entrant carrier within the first 18 months of operation to determine if the carrier is exercising basic safety management controls.
+If the new entrant passes the audit, he/she retains the new entrant registration while remaining subject to the new entrant safety monitoring system until the end of the 18-month period and is granted permanent registration if he/ she successfully completes the monitoring period.